The story

 Before BitCraft, I spent years building software — everything from SaaS platforms to internal tools for large organizations.
 I understood what good technology could do for a business: save time, reduce errors, create competitive advantages that compound over years.

-But when I looked at local service businesses — HVAC companies, plumbers, landscapers, home builders — I saw the same story everywhere.
-Great operators.
-Excellent at their craft.
-Completely underserved by technology.
+But when I looked at growing businesses — from field-service operators to consultants, clinics, and product teams — I saw the same story everywhere.
+Smart people.
+Strong operators.
+Completely underserved by technology that actually fit how they worked.

 They were paying marketing agencies thousands of dollars a month and getting reports full of metrics that did not connect to revenue.
 They were losing leads because nobody followed up fast enough.
 They were juggling five different vendors for five different tools and none of them talked to each other.